appbaseio/reactive-manual/content/docs/advanced/ReactiveComponent.md

 ---
-id: react
+id: reactivecomponent
-title: "React Prop"
+title: "Reactive Component"
 layout: docs
-sectionid: docs
+sectionid: reactivecomponent
-permalink: advanced/react.html
+permalink: advanced/reactivecomponent.html
-prev: advanced/customquery.html
+prev: advanced/react.html
-prevTitle: "Defining Custom Queries"
+prevTitle: "React Prop"
-next: advanced/reactivecomponent.html
+next: advanced/mapping.html
-nextTitle: "Reactive Component"
+nextTitle: "Indexing and Data Mappings"
 ---

 One of the key ideas behind Reactive Search and Reactive Maps is the reactive design pattern, which allows defining how a component reacts to changes in the states of the sensors.